 Department of Mental Health – ACCESS Center

-Information and referrals to local mental health system of care, 24 hours a day, 7 days a week.
+Information and referrals to the local mental health system of care, 24 hours a day, 7 days a week.
 This includes assistance for people afflicted with hoarding disorder.

 Adult Protective Services